The American Society of Naturalists confers several awards each year to honor scientists of great distinction.

 ASN Student Research Award

-The ASN Student Research Award goes to six student members of the American Society of Naturalists, who hold a bachelor’s degree or equivalent. have passed to candidacy in a Ph.D. program (or equivalent), must be at least one year from completing the Ph.D., and who have not received this award previously.
+The ASN Student Research Award goes to student members of the American Society of Naturalists, who hold a bachelor’s degree or equivalent. have passed to candidacy in a Ph.D. program (or equivalent), must be at least one year from completing the Ph.D., and who have not received this award previously.
 The recipients of the award receive $2,000 and an announcement in the American Naturalist.
 They will be asked to send a brief report on how the money helped to sponsor their research.
+In 2015, ten students will receive awards.

 |2014||Karin Burghardt, Dean Castillo, Sarah Fitzpatrick, Spencer Ingley, Sara Jackrel, Deidra Jacobsen-Castillo, Russell Ligon, Karan Odom, Alison Ravenscraft, and Gijsbert D. A. Werner|